Sweet chestnut: History

 Pollen data indicates that the first spreading of Castanea sativa due to human activity started around 2100–2050 B.C. in Anatolia, northeastern Greece and southeastern Bulgaria.
 Compared to other crops, the sweet chestnut was probably of relatively minor importance and distributed very heterogeneously throughout these regions.
 The first charcoal remains of sweet chestnut only date from around 850–950 B.C., making it very difficult to infer a precise origin history.
 A newer but more reliable source are the literary works of Ancient Greece, with the richest being Theophrastus's Historia plantarum, written in the third century B.C.
 Theophrastus focuses mainly on the use of sweet chestnut wood as timber and charcoal, only mentioning the use of the fruit once when commenting on the digestive difficulties it causes, but praising its nourishing quality.
 Several Greek authors wrote about medicinal properties of the sweet chestnut, specifically as a remedy against lacerations of the lips and of the oesophagus.

-Similar to the introduction of grape vine and olive cultivation to the Latin world, C. sativa is thought to have been introduced during the colonisation of the Italian peninsula by the Greeks.
-Further clues pointing to this theory can be found in the work of Pliny the Elder, who mentions only Greek colonies in connection with sweet chestnut cultivation.
-Today's phylogenetic map of the sweet chestnut, while not fully understood, shows greater genetic similarity between Italian and western Anatolian C. sativa trees compared to eastern Anatolian specimen, reinforcing these findings.
+As with the introduction of grape vine and olive cultivation to the Latin world, the sweet chestnut is thought to have been introduced during the colonisation of the Italian peninsula by the Greeks; Pliny the Elder mentions only Greek colonies in connection with sweet chestnut cultivation.
+Today's phylogenetic map of the sweet chestnut shows greater genetic similarity between Italian and western Anatolian trees compared to eastern Anatolian specimens, reinforcing these findings.
 Nonetheless, until the end of the pre-Christian era, the spread and use of the chestnut in Italy remained limited.
 Carbonised sweet chestnuts were found in a Roman villa at Torre Annunziata near Naples, destroyed by the eruption of Mount Vesuvius in A.D.
 79.